mikeplem/docker/up_and_running/chapter_4.md

 - If you want to ensure all future Docker builds never use cache, use the `--no-cache` argument on the build command line.
     - This is a good troubleshooting steps to take if the final artifact is not working exactly as you expect when all other code has not changed.
 - ARG and ENV arguments are powerful in making generic and reusable containers
+- Multistage builds are imports functions to use to make containers as small as possible

 ## Dockerfile Walkthrough